OCT Announces The 2017/2018 Season at Eugene's Professional Theatre

-You wonít want to miss the exciting selection of comedy, mystery, and drama we have in store for 2016/2017.
-OCT is delighted to present three new plays by women writers.
-Lauren Gunderson, author of this season’s
+You wonít want to miss the exciting selection of comedy, science fiction, and drama we have in store for 2017/2018:

-Thank you for being an important part of the OCT family.
+Thank you for being an important part of the OCT family and propelling us into our 26th season.
 We hope you will join us for what will be another great season of entertainment that is bold, smart, engaging, dynamic, and unexpected.
-Subscribe now!
-You save even more by renewing by July 31.
 We look forward to seeing you at the theatre!